McFadden Lecture Series

 The Jerald R. Schenken, M.D., Outstanding Achievement in Pathology and Microbiology Award was established in 2000 as a tribute to his numerous contributions to pathology and laboratory medicine.
 Dr. Schenken was active in teaching medical students, residents and laboratory scientists in the Department of Pathology and Microbiology and the College of Medicine at the University of Nebraska Medical Center.
 In addition, it acknowledges Dr. Schenken’s leadership as a trustee of The American Board of Pathology.
 This annual award recognizes three medical students who have excelled in the second year pathology curriculum and are academically outstanding.
 Dr. Schenken’s wife Charlotte hosts a dinner in their honor which is attended by Dr. Schenken’s children John, Elizabeth and Parker, and senior leadership of the department.

-students who received this award: Drs.
-Michael Carter, Valerie Prescher, and Lauren Volentine.
+2012: Michael Carter, Valerie Prescher, and Lauren Volentine

 For more information on Dr. Schenken, please open the Schenken Award program.